Trinity University: Campus

 The Center for Sciences and Innovation (CSI), completed in 2014, modernized the university's science, engineering, and laboratory facilities and helped ease collaboration across disciplines.
-The center sits on the former site of the William L. Moody Jr., Engineering Building.
+The center sits on the former site of the William L. Moody Jr. Engineering Building.
 Renovations to connect existing buildings allow for a 300,000 square-foot science facility.
 The complex, certified LEED Gold, features a rooftop observatory, a living "green" roof and rooftop greenhouse, and an open-air innovation and design studio.
-The new building helped Trinity earn a top-five ranking in the Princeton Review for best science lab facilities.

 The Margarite B. Parker Chapel seats six hundred and is known for its large Hofmann-Ballard pipe organ, the largest pipe organ in South Texas, comprising 5 divisions, 102 stops, 112 ranks, and over 6,000 pipes.
 A state-of-the-art four-manual console was installed in summer 2007, with the aid of the university's Calvert Trust Fund.
-Non-denominational services are led by the campus chaplain Sunday evenings.
+Non-denominational services are led by the campus chaplain on Sunday evenings.

-In the fall 2022, Trinity opened its latest building, Dicke Hall, which houses the Humanities Collective, the English Department, and the Religion Department.
+In fall 2022, Trinity opened its as of Spring 2026 latest building, Dicke Hall, which houses the Humanities Collective, the English Department, and the Religion Department.
 The building is 3 stories with 40,000 square feet, 6 classrooms, and 1 lecture hall.
-It was designed by the San Antonio architectural firm Lake Flato Architects using a mass-timber structural system also known as Engineered wood.
+It was designed by the San Antonio architectural firm Lake Flato Architects using a mass-timber structural system also known as engineered wood.

+The university's "New Front Door," consisting of a welcome center and event hall, is scheduled to open in the fall of 2026.
+The welcome center will be a first stop for prospective students and their families, housing the offices of admissions and alumni relations, and will be located next to Dicke Hall near the existing campus entry on Hildebrand Avenue.
+The co-located, 7,028 event hall will offer an additional community-friendly space for lectures, seminars, and other school events.

 Miller Residence Hall, home to first-year students at Trinity University, was renovated and updated in 2010, earning gold Leadership in Energy and Environmental Design (LEED) certification by the U.S. Green Building Council in the process.
-In addition, Calvert Hall, the Thomas-Lightner complex, and The Center for the Sciences and Innovation have been registered with the Green Building Council's LEED program and are awaiting certification.
+In addition, Calvert Hall, the Thomas-Lightner complex, and the Center for Sciences and Innovation have been registered with the Green Building Council's LEED program and are awaiting certification.
 Trinity is a member of the Presidents' Climate Commitment and is actively working toward carbon neutrality.